Air of Authority - A History of RAF Organisation

 19 Jan 1942: AOC, No 38 Wing.

-In the 1920's he co-founded Airwork Ltd with F A I Muntz, with him as Chairman and Alan Muntz, as Managing Director.
-They established Heston Airport, which opened on 6 July 1929, finally closing in 1947.
+He worked for Metropolitan Railway from 1922 to 1928 when he co-founded Airwork Ltd with F A I Muntz, with him as Chairman and Alan Muntz, as Managing Director to construct & develop Heston Airport, having learnt to fly in 1925 and having been a private aeroplane owner from 1926.
+The airport, opened on 6 July 1929, finally closing in 1947.